exasol/virtual-schemas/doc/development/step_by_step_guide_to_writing_your_own_dialect.md

 ### Defining the Supported Capabilities

 First you need to find out, which capabilities the source supports and looking at the list of [SQL queries, functions and operators](https://docs.aws.amazon.com/athena/latest/ug/functions-operators-reference-section.html) contains what you need to assemble the capability list.
-All you have to to is read through the SQL reference and each time you come across a capability, mark that to the list.
+All you have to do is read through the SQL reference and each time you come across a capability, mark that to the list.

 The list of capabilities that Exasol's Virtual Schemas know can be found in `com.exasol.adapter.capabilities.MainCapabilities` from the project [`virtual-schema-common-java`](https://github.com/exasol/virtual-schema-common-java).
 If you look at the JavaDoc of that class, you find helpful examples of what that capability means.

+You only need to pick up the capabilities from the existing lists in the common part of the project.
+If the source supports something that is not in our lists, you can ignore it.

 Write a unit test that checks whether the SQL dialect adapter reports the capabilities that you find in the documentation of the data source.
 Here is an example from the Athena adapter.